pagkly/Zed/Investopedia/Investing/Current Ratio.md

 ---
 ## What Is the Current Ratio?

 The current ratio is a [liquidity ratio](https://www.investopedia.com/terms/l/liquidityratios.asp) that measures a company's ability to pay short-term obligations or those due within one year.
-It tells investors and analysts how a company can maximize the current assets on its balance sheet to satisfy its current debt and other payables.
+It tells investors and analysts how a company can maximize the current assets on its [[Balance Sheet]] to satisfy its current debt and other payables.

 A current ratio that is in line with the industry average or slightly higher is generally considered acceptable.
 A current ratio that is lower than the industry average may indicate a higher risk of distress or default.
 Similarly, if a company has a very high current ratio compared to their peer group, it indicates that management may not be using their assets efficiently.